 Graduation Assistance for Individuals with Disabilities

-ADA parking will be available in front of the Centennial Center lot, entering through the N. Clark Street/Washington St. entrance.
-Anyone requiring handicap assistance may park in the designated parking area at the Centennial Center.
-Families may also drop off guests with disabilities at the front entrance of the Centennial Center.
-Georgia College will provide assistance with golf carts and ADA accessible shuttles from each of the parking lots.
+Parking for individuals with disabilities is available in the designated section of the Centennial Center lot closest to the front entrance of the Centennial Center and can be accessed via the Clarke St. entrance to the lot.
+Families may also drop off guests with disabilities at the front entrance of the Centennial Center before parking.
+Georgia College will provide assistance with golf carts inside the Centennial Center lot and shuttles equipped with wheelchair lifts from each of the Park-n-Ride locations.

 Access to the Centennial Center

 The ramp accessible entrance is located on the right side of the front entrance.

 Once inside, there will be two rows of handicapped seating available on both sides of the seating area.
 There are twelve wheelchair accessible spaces along the top row of seating.
 One individual in your party may remain with the person requiring accessible seating.
 In order to accommodate all who require accessible seating, all other members in your party should be seated in the general seating areas.